The Albertina Museum in Vienna flaunts one of the world’s largest and most precious graphic art collections.

 Founded in 1776 by Duke Albert of Saxe-Teschen, the Graphic Art collection offers a truly panoramic survey of art.

 The Museum affords a rich overview of 100 years of art history in its exhibition of works by great artists like Michelangelo, Dürer, Rembrandt, Rubens, Klimt, Schiele, Picasso, Richter and Lassnig.

 The Photography Collection of the Albertina Museum is the most extensive collection of artistic photography in Austria.

 This section introduces genres including portrait, architecture, landscape, and street photography that range from the medium’s beginnings to the present day.

 The architecture section at the Albertina Museum keeps a fascinating collection of more than 40,000 plans, studies, and models.

 From the Late Gothic period to the present architecture, the Albertina Museum holds seminal works by Bernini, Borromini, Hansen, Wagner, Loos, Hollein, Hadid, and many others.

 Visitors enjoy the fascinating feel of the imperial setup at the State Rooms of Albertina Museum.

 For 100 years, the Albertina Museum building served as the residence of Habsburg archdukes and archduchesses.

 Albertina Museum audio guide

-The audio guides are informative and entertaining at the same time.
+The audio guide is informative and entertaining at the same time.

 They also include interviews by the artists, background music, and quotations.